South West Norfolk in the 2024 United Kingdom general election

 An election took place in the East Anglia constituency of South West Norfolk on 4 July 2024, as part of the 2024 general election.
 Liz Truss, the shortest-serving British prime minister in history, was standing for re-election as MP.
-On 2 July, in anticipation of a large Labour victory in the general election, a national poll of voters by Portland Communications had shown that Truss was the Conservative politician most people (28%) wanted to see lose their seat.
+On 2 July, in anticipation of a large Labour victory in the general election, a national poll of voters by Portland Communications had shown that Truss was the Conservative politician the highest percentage of people (28%) wanted to see lose their seat.

-Suffering from both a reduction in popular support and vote splitting with Reform UK candidate Toby McKenzie and independent James Bagge, Truss lost her seat with a 43.7% fall in the Conservative vote share, despite having won 69% of the vote at the previous election; The Spectator labelled the result the "Portillo moment" of the year.
+Suffering from both a reduction in popular support and from vote splitting with Reform UK candidate Toby McKenzie and independent James Bagge, Truss lost her seat with a 43.7% fall in the Conservative vote share, despite having won 69% of the vote at the previous election; The Spectator labelled the result the "Portillo moment" of the year.

 Background

 Truss had been the Conservative Member of Parliament (MP) for South West Norfolk since 2010.
-At the 2019 general election she achieved a majority of 26,195 over her nearest rival, making it the 11th safest Conservative seat in the country.
-Serving as prime minister for only 49 days in 2022, Truss's tenure caused chaos in the financial markets.
-South West Norfolk elected a Labour MP for the first time in the landslide of 1945, like most of the seats in Norfolk.
+At the 2019 general election she achieved a majority of 26,195 over her nearest rival, making it the 11th-safest Conservative seat in the country.
+Truss served as prime minister for only 49 days in 2022; her tenure caused chaos in the financial markets.

 Before the election there was speculation that Truss might lose the seat.
 Though there were a number of major Conservative politicians, including Chancellor of the Exchequer Jeremy Hunt (who subsequently retained his seat) who were considered at risk of losing their seats in 2024, Truss was the only former prime minister standing in the election and it was believed her defeat could be "the ultimate Portillo moment".
 South West Norfolk had been held by the Conservatives since 1964 and required a 25% swing to the Labour Party for them to lose the seat.

 A Survation poll on 22 June predicted that every Conservative in the Norfolk area would lose their seat.